 Not all translation companies are equal to the tasks and challenges at hand with such a project, due to the many complexities of Turkish software translation.
-While selecting a Turkish translation agency to translate your software into Turkish, you should investigate the following capabilities:
+While selecting a translate your software into Turkish, you should investigate the following capabilities:

 Native-speaking software translators who specialize in the specific professional and technical areas of your company should execute your Turkish software translation projects.
 The Turkish translators who work on your project should be experienced with issues related to software translation, including the proper translation of dialog boxes, error messages, buttons, standard user interface terminology and software localization workflows.